Timeline of the History of Women in the WA Police Force

 |1977||Unpaid maternity leave (12 months) is introduced into the Police Award.

 The age requirement for recruits is lowered from 21 to 19.
-Lynnette Trigwell of school 1/77 is the first female accepted into the Police Academy after the entry age is lowered.
+Lynnette Trigwell of school 1/77 is the first female accepted into the Police Force Academy after the entry age is lowered.

 February - Denise Clements (nee Satie) and Alida Scott (nee Morgan) are the first female cadets, shortly followed by Janice Atkinson and Karen Slater.